meddlenz/ScrollFade/README.md

 # ScrollFade

-ScrollFade is used to fade elements in and out while scrolling through a page.
+ScrollFade is used to fade elements in and out of view while scrolling through a page.
 Tag any elements you want to fade with the class `scrollFade` and add the following CSS attributes and JS to your website:

 Vist [here](https://stark-kouprey.cloudvent.net/) for an example, or download this repository.